best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 make docs
 ```

-This should create a HTML version of your documentation accessible from `docs/_build/index.html`.
+This should create an HTML version of your documentation accessible from `docs/_build/index.html`.

 ## Writing in reStructuredText